 If you enabled the LAN Access Point feature mentioned previously, edit the access point's SSID, channel, encryption method, and password.
+Select an AP channel that is within the range supported by your WiFi client devices.
 Click Save Changes to write your information to the node's configuration, and a node reboot will also be required.
-Now wireless devices can connect to your node's LAN wirelessly, and their DHCP IP address will be assigned by the node's DHCP server.
-If your node hardware has more than one unused radio, for example the Mikrotik hAP ac lite with both 2.4 and 5.8 GHz radios in a single unit, the LAN Access Point section will always be visible whether or not your Mesh RF interface is enabled.
+Now wireless devices can connect to your node's LAN wirelessly, and their DHCP IP address will be assigned by the node's LAN DHCP server.
+If your node hardware has more than one unused radio, for example the Mikrotik hAP ac family with both 2.4 and 5.8 GHz radios in a single unit, the LAN Access Point section will always be visible whether or not your Mesh RF interface is enabled.